 In FREEDOM: The End Of The Human Condition it is finally explained that far from being the flawed, banishment-deserving, bad, even evil creatures we have for so long been portrayed as, humans are actually the heroes of the story of life on Earth, and so extraordinarily wonderful that we could be considered divine beings!
-(This breakthrough redeeming explanation of the human condition is also presented in Video/F. Essay 3.)
+(This breakthrough redeeming explanation of the human condition is also presented in .)

 And in fact, the human race has always believed that one day it would find this redeeming understanding of ourselves, but, the tragic reality was that until we found that relieving insight we had no choice but to block out and deny any condemning truth about ourselves; metaphorically, we had to hide in Plato’s cave of darkness.
 We couldn’t accept any implication that we were bad when we believed that one day we would explain that we weren’t bad.

 Since searching for that relieving understanding unavoidably led to us becoming extremely upset angry, egocentric and alienated, it makes sense that we have had to employ a great deal of block-out or denial of just how upset we became; to keep with the analogy, we have had to hide very deep inside Plato’s cave of darkness.
-(See Video/F. Essay 11 for analysis of Plato’s cave allegory.)
+(See for analysis of Plato’s cave allegory.)

 It follows then that it would be a bold person indeed who would venture outside the ‘cave’ and face the exposing and confronting light of truth and admit the full extent of how upset we humans really are, and how estranged from our original innocent instinctive soulful true selves we have become, but that is exactly what the great Scottish psychiatrist R.D.
 Laing did!

 Laing is one of the most quoted thinkers in my books and essays about the human condition, and for good reason, because Laing admitted how profoundly estranged or alienated we humans have become—almost completely blocked-off from the truth of the extent of our self-corruption and from the truth of the amazing and wonderful soulful real world that we lost access to when we had to start living deep inside Plato’s dark cave.
-(See F. Essay 21 for explanation of how we acquired our original instinctive moral soul.)
+(See for explanation of how we acquired our original instinctive moral soul.)